-An epic emotional journey set between the rugged Isle of Skye and the promising new frontier of distant Tasmania.
+An epic emotional journey about love and sacrifice set between the magical Isle of Skye and the promising new frontier of distant Tasmania.

 'Oh, how magnificent,' Christy's granddaughter breathed as the ferry followed a curve in the water and they had a clear view of Dunvegan Castle at the end of the loch.
 'It's like a fairy-tale castle.'
 She turned to Christy, her face radiant.
 'How does it feel to be home again after all this time?'
 Christy felt the tears prick and gathered the tartan shawl closer, her gaze avoiding the hated castle and all it stood for.
 'I don't know whether to laugh or cry,' she confessed.
 'I've seen so many changes already that I'm almost frightened of what I'll find when we arrive . . .'